docker/docs/content/security/for-admins/single-sign-on/_index.md

 > **Important**
 >
-> If none of the email address attributes listed in the previous table are found, SSO will return an error.
+> If none of the email address attributes listed in the previous table are found, SSO returns an error.
 { .important}

 ## Prerequisites